 Don’t lose any ideas about projects that could potentially be useful.
 Many times you’ll think of something you don’t want to forget when you’re in a place that has nothing to do with the project.
 You’re driving to the store, for example, and you think of a great way to start off the next staff meeting.
 Or you’re stirring the spaghetti sauce in the kitchen and it occurs to you that you might want to give out nice tote bags to participants in the upcoming conference.
 Or you’re watching the evening news when you suddenly remember another key person you may want to include in the advisory council you’re putting together.

 The sense of anxiety and guilt doesn’t come from having too much to do; it’s the automatic result of breaking agreements with yourself.

-David Allen discusses a method of task management which can free your mental energy to work on the tasks at hand, rather than worrying about what you’ve forgot.
-Additionally he has some tools for long term planning and how to manage those situations that appear from nowhere and disrupt your life.
+David Allen discusses a method of task management that can free your mental energy to work on the tasks at hand, rather than worrying about what you’ve forgotten.
+Additionally, he has some tools for long-term planning and how to manage those situations that appear from nowhere and disrupt your life.